parhelia512/Exclave/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+The native libraries of plugins are executables that run in separate processes.
+Therefore, the native libraries of plugins are not subject to the restrictions of the GNU General Public License.
+The license of the upstream project applies to the native libraries of the corresponding plugin.

 ## Translation